rubyguides

 Metaprogramming is one of Ruby’s most powerful features, allowing you to write code that writes code.
+This guide to metaprogramming basics starts with the tools you will reach for most often: define_method, method_missing, send, and eval, and shows how each one solves a specific category of dynamic programming problem.
 Instead of explicitly defining every method, class, or module, metaprogramming lets you create these dynamically at runtime.
-This guide covers the fundamental techniques that form the backbone of advanced Ruby programming.
+The techniques covered here form the backbone of advanced Ruby programming.

 What is Metaprogramming?